tombensve/MarkdownDoc/Docs/MarkdownDoc.md

 The known (and intentional) differences are:

 * No HMTL pass-through!
 Well, there is a small exception to that.
 HTML comments are passed along.
-Mostly because there is no markdown comment format and I wanted to be able to put comments in my documents. "\&\n\b\s\p\;" is also passed through to create indents that are not code blocks.
-The reason for no HTML pass-through is that MarkdownDoc takes it directly from markdown to PDF without any HTML rendering in between.
-The main purpose of this tool is to write documentation not generate HTML sites.
+Mostly because there is no markdown comment format and I wanted to be able to put comments in my documents. "\&\n\b\s\p\;" is passed through to create indents that are not code blocks. "<div class=\"...\">...</div>" is also passed through.
+The start and end div has to be on their own lines!
+The reason for no general HTML pass-through is that MarkdownDoc takes it directly from markdown to a document model which is then used to generate PDF without any HTML rendering in between.
+The main purpose of this tool is to write documentation not generate HTML sites (though that has become easier in version 1.4 with the div support).

 * Escaping with '\\'.
 In MarkdownDoc you can escape any character with \\ and it will be passed through as is without being acted on if it has markdown meaning.